Addition and subtraction activities for kids that build math fact fluency and teach ways of solving word problems in hands-on ways.

 The activities, books, math units (linked in resources below), and other resource suggestions (including a FREE one) cover a ton of addition and subtraction concepts.
-Plus, find valuable addition and subtraction materials and manipulative suggestions, as well as freebies you can access today!
+Plus, find valuable addition and subtraction materials and manipulative recommendations, as well as freebies you can access today!
 This post is filled with a ton of value for you as you teach.

 Children should have daily experiences with addition and subtraction strategies and activities.
 There are many opportunities to teach addition and subtraction strategies and solve problems throughout the day.
 This does not only happen at school in the classroom.
 These opportunities can be initiated as they arise in our daily situations, such as a story in a book, setting the table, putting clothes away, and so forth.

 The activities below are ones that will help develop an understanding of and build fluency with addition and subtraction.
-Use them as they are described or adapt them for your own needs.
+Use them as they are described or adapt them to your own needs.
 Solve problems together and ask questions that encourage mental computation.
-When a child asks an addition or subtraction question, remind them of the strategies they’ve learned in order to solve it themselves.
+When a child asks an addition or subtraction question, remind them of the strategies they’ve learned to solve it themselves.
 Make time for fun and engaging addition and subtraction activities daily in your math center and free play areas.

 Teaching Addition & Subtraction Strategies